lukecav/mybooktable/readme.txt

 This version adds **many** new buy button options, including Apple iBooks & Sony Reader.

 == Changelog ==

+= 2.2.0 =
+* Updated affiliate system for Barnes & Noble
+* Added iTunes Buy Button
+* Added responsive image support for Retina displays
+* Added support for using ASINs instead of ISBNs
+* Fixed several out of date links in the plugin

 = 2.1.7 =
 * Fixed a error message bug that cropped up when using certain permalink structures